zpengmei/SubFormer-Spec/README.md

 then used as the [CLS] token of the molecule, thus termed as the spectral token.

 ## Results
+To date of April 2024, SubFormer-Spec ranks the 1st on the Peptides-Struct dataset from the LRGB benchmark, the 3rd on the Peptides-Function dataset.
+And 5th on the ZINC dataset on PapersWithCode.

 The SubFormer-Spec model is evaluated on the OGB, ZINC, and LRGB datasets.
 Part of results are shown in the following table: